NativeScript/docs/content/ui/segmentedbar.md

 segmentedBar.items = [segmentedBarItem1, segmentedBarItem2]
 ```

-An array of items to be displayed in the segmented bar.
-Represents the button labels or icons of the segmented bar.
+An array of items to be displayed in the SegmentedBar.
+Represents the button labels or icons of the SegmentedBar.

 ---